jziesing/launchpad_api/README.md

 - [Params Sanitization](https://github.com/launchpadlab/decanter)

 ## Provisioning the add-on
+Unlike other Heroku add-ons that can be attached to an existing Heroku app, our add-on must be attached to the [LaunchPad API](github.com/launchpadlab/launchpad_api).
+Because of this, the first step is to deploy the LaunchPad API application to Heroku using the Deploy to Heroku button found below.

 1. [Deploy LaunchPad API to Heroku](#1-deploy-to-heroku)
 2. [Configure Heroku Connect](#2-configure-heroku-connect-optional) (Optional)
 3. [Setup API locally](#3-setup-api-locally)